-- The Annual Report for the financial year ended 31 December 2020 and the Letter to Shareholders dated 7.
-15 April 2021 in relation to the proposed renewal of the Share Buyback Mandate have been made available on SGXNET and may be accessed at the Company's website at https://gtvascular.com. - 8.
-The instrument appointing the Chairman of the Meeting as proxy must be signed by the appointor or his attorney duly authorised in writing.
-Where the instrument appointing the Chairman of the Meeting as proxy is executed by a corporation, it must be either under its common seal or signed on its behalf by a duly authorised officer or attorney. - 9.
-Where an instrument appointing the Chairman of the Meeting as proxy is signed on behalf of the appointor by an attorney, the power of attorney (or other authority) or a duly certified copy thereof must (failing previous registration with the Company) be attached to the instrument of proxy, failing which the instrument may be treated as invalid.
+- 6. A proxy need not be a shareholder of the Company. - 7.
+The Annual Report for the financial year ended 31 December 2021 and the Appendix dated 14 April 2022 in relation to the proposed renewal of the Share Buy-Back Mandate have been made available on SGXNET and may be accessed at the Company's website at https://qtvascular.com.

-- 10. The Company shall be entitled to reject the instrument appointing the Chairman of the Meeting as proxy if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the Meeting as proxy (such as in the case where the appointor submits more than one instrument of proxy). - 11.
-In the case of shares entered in the Depository Register, the Company may reject an instrument of proxy if the member, being the appointor, is not shown to have shares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the meeting, as certified by The Central Depository (Pte) Limited to the Company.
+- 8. The instrument appointing a proxy (whether the Chairman of the Meeting or otherwise) must be signed by the appointor or his attorney duly authorised in writing.
+Where the instrument appointing the Chairman of the Meeting (or otherwise) as proxy is executed by a corporation, it must be either under its common seal or signed on its behalf by a duly authorised officer or attorney. - 9.
+Where the instrument appointing a proxy (whether the Chairman of the Meeting or otherwise) is signed on behalf of the appointor by an attorney, the power of attorney (or other authority) or a duly certified copy thereof must (failing previous registration with the Company) be attached to the instrument of proxy, failing which the instrument may be treated as invalid. - 10.
+The Company shall be entitled to reject the instrument appointing a proxy (whether the Chairman of the Meeting or otherwise) if it is incomplete, improperly completed, illegible or where the true intentions of the appointor are not ascertainable from the instructions of the appointor specified in the instrument appointing the Chairman of the Meeting (or otherwise) as proxy (such as in the case where the appointor submits more than one instrument of proxy). - 11.
+In the case of Shares entered in the Depository Register, the Company may reject an instrument of proxy if the shareholder, being the appointor, is not shown to have hares entered against his/her/its name in the Depository Register as at 72 hours before the time appointed for holding the meeting, as certified by The Central Depository (Pte) Limited to the Company.